 When working with cryptocurrencies, an address is a unique alphanumeric identifier that is used to receive payments.
 It can be shared with other users in the same way an e-mail address would be shared.
+Your Trezor will always generate the same wallet, accounts, and addresses when the same recovery seed (and passphrase) is used:

 A public key is used as the basis for an address and it is derived from an associated private key.
 The private key allows the owner to spend the funds associated with its address.
 In hierarchical deterministic wallets such as Trezor, all private keys and addresses (public keys) are derived from the user's recovery seed.
 The address derivation may be broken down as follows:

-This process can be reproduced with the same result at any time, even offline.
+For detailed information about how addresses are derived, please see this address map.
+The process can be reproduced with the same result at any time, even offline.
 Therefore, when the same recovery seed is used, the same private keys and addresses are created in the same order.
 Public-key cryptography ensures that it is not possible to go 'backwards', i.e., knowing the address does not make it possible to find the associated private key or recovery seed.

 Users can create as many addresses as they want without any costs.
 This can be useful for e-commerce websites where a fresh (or unused) address is generated for each customer.
 On the other hand, the BIP44 standard for Bitcoin hierarchical deterministic wallets proposed to respect the address gap limit, which is also used in Trezor Suite, limits the number of fresh addresses created under one account to 20 until you have used at least one of them therefore, after using at least one address you can create more than the inital 20 limit.